ahamedazmie5/SER019-SPM-Frontend/README.md

 4. Go to the directory named SER019-SPM-Frontend from the terminal and run the command 'npm i --force'

-5.Open the SER019-SPM-Backend directory in separate command prompt/powershell window and run the command 'npm start'
+5. Open the SER019-SPM-Backend directory in separate command prompt/powershell window and run the command 'npm start'

-6.Go to the directory named SER019-SPM-Frontend directory in separate command prompt/powershelland run the command 'npm start'
+6. Go to the directory named SER019-SPM-Frontend directory in separate command prompt/powershelland run the command 'npm start'